Board/Authority Authorized Courses

 The board may revise a disallowed course in order to meet the BAA Course requirements set out in the current Board/Authority Authorized Courses: Requirements and Procedures (PDF).

 BAA courses do not include modified or remedial courses.
-BAA courses must not have a significant overlap of expected learning outcomes with Ministry of Education authorized courses.
-The exception to this is for Art Education or Applied Design, Skills and Technologies courses only when they are developed using the 2018 curriculum standards, as found on the Ministry Fine Arts and Applied Skills Requirements in the Graduation Program.
+BAA courses must not have a significant overlap of content with Ministry of Education authorized courses.
+The exception to this is for Art Education or Applied Design, Skills and Technologies courses only when they are developed using the 2018 curriculum standards, as found on the BC's Curriculum website.

 Procedures related to policy

 Boards of education and independent school authorities are required to submit a BAA Course Form for new courses electronically to the Ministry at EDUC.GradStandards@gov.bc.ca.
 Boards and school authorities must retain the full BAA Framework for review by the Ministry when requested.
 Independent school authorities and offshore school authorities must retain the full Framework for review during inspections and for review by other Ministry staff when requested

 Course developers may use the Board or Authority Authorized Course Framework Template in the Board/Authority Authorized Courses: Requirements and Procedures (PDF) or the district format or template, provided that it meets the BAA Requirements and Procedures.